Daniel-Kharrat/Protools-Reaper/README.md

 then open reaper and you will have the new configuration with your old screensets and auto color unchanged

+2) If you're using a default project template you'll have to select it again

+3) If you want my custom splash screen you'll have to select it again by going to: **Options → Preferences**

+Under **General settings** click on **"Advanced UI/system tweaks..."** on the bottom of the page

+Under **Custom splash screen image:** paste the path of the image

+(you will find it in the ColorThemes folder inside the REAPER resource path)

-2) If you only want to update the scripts you can go to:
+4) If you only want to update the scripts you can go to:

-**Extensions → ReaPack → Synchronize packages**
+**Extensions → ReaPack → Synchronize packages** (this will update all the repositories)

+or to update my repository only you can go to: **Extensions → ReaPack → Manage repositories...**

+Click on **Install/update Daniel Kharrat → Install all packages in this repository**

+5) If you reinstall the REAPER program itself it will overwrite the toolbar icons to the default green

+so you'll have to replace them with my icons again by going to: **Extensions → ReaPack → Manage repositories...**

+Double click on **Daniel Kharrat** and click on the [hyperlink](https://github.com/Daniel-Kharrat/Protools-Reaper/raw/refs/heads/master/MISC%20Data/toolbar_icons.zip) (it will download them automatically)

+go to your downloads folder, unzip the toolbar_icons folder

+go to the REAPER resource folder → Data folder

+replace the toolbar icons folder with the new one and restart reaper

 ## If you wish to install some of the Scripts or FX without my config